IQSS/dataverse/doc/sphinx-guides/source/qa/performance-tests.md

 Executing the Performance Script
 --------------------------------
 To execute the performance test script, you need to install a local copy of the database-helper-scripts project at <https://github.com/IQSS/dataverse-helper-scripts>.
-We have since produced a stripped-down script that calls just the DB and ds and works with python3.
+We have since produced a stripped-down script that calls just the collection and dataset and works with Python 3.